How to calculate working days in Excel

 - Start_date (required argument) – Start_date can either be earlier than end_date, later than end_date, or same as end_date.

-- End_date (required argument) – It is the end date.
+- End_date (required argument) – The end date.

 It is recommended that the start_date, end_date and [holidays] arguments are entered as either: